 You will need to file a separate personal injury claim with the insurance company of the driver who caused the accident.
-Which means you are either filing a claim against the driver of the other vehicle or the driver of the vehicle you occupied.
+This means you are either filing a claim against the driver of the other vehicle or the driver of the vehicle you occupied.

 How can you file for a personal injury claim?

-To file a claim as a passenger involved in a car accident, you may need the help of a personal injury attorney who will put together your claim and collect all the necessary evidences to support it.
+To file a claim as a passenger involved in a car accident, you may need the help of a personal injury attorney who will put together your claim and collect all the necessary evidence to support it.
 There are several factors that could contribute to a car accident including:

 - Vehicle Owner.
 The driver of the vehicle is not always the owner of the vehicle.
 In some cases, you may file a claim against the owner of the vehicle.

 - Employer’s errors.
 This is applicable for vehicles used for commercial purposes.
 In this case, the driver will take full liability for the accident but the employer could also share liability under certain circumstances.
-For example, if the employer forced the driver to drive even in unsafe conditions or the driver has already spent more than the allowed number of hours behind the wheel (specific in long distance transport), the employer could be held responsible as well.
+For example, if the employer forced the driver to drive even in unsafe conditions or the driver has already spent more than the allowed number of hours behind the wheel (specific in long-distance transport), the employer could be held responsible as well.

 Filing a Claim Against a Family Member or Friend

 If a family member or friend was driving the car at the time of the accident and you suffered injuries as a passenger, then your claim becomes a little more emotionally complicated.

 The relationship dynamic may make the injury claim slightly more personal.
 If your family member or friend are found to be at fault, then you may have to file against their insurance.